holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ### Low-Level Networking (Kitsune P2P)

 Kitsune is a P2P library for implementing distributed application messaging needs that delivers dynamic peer address discovery and message routing.
-It also delivers the necessary affordances for distributed applications to implement sharded DHTs as a content-addressible store, as it groups its messages into `KitsuneSpace`s (which correspond to Holochain's DNA addresses) and `KitsuneAgent`s which are, as in Holochain, the public keys of the agents participating in the space.
+It also delivers the necessary affordances for distributed applications to implement sharded DHTs as a content-addressable store, as it groups its messages into `KitsuneSpace`s (which correspond to Holochain's DNA addresses) and `KitsuneAgent`s which are, as in Holochain, the public keys of the agents participating in the space.
 Kitsune handles the mapping of the `KitsuneAgent` address space to network transport addresses.

 Kitsune assumes an "implementor" that defines its own higher-level custom message types, and manages persistent storage, and handles key management and message signing.
-Kitsune sends events to the implementor to retrieve data, and receives messages from the implementor to be delivered to other kitsune nodes.
+Kitsune sends events to the implementor to retrieve data, and receives messages from the implementor to be delivered to other Kitsune nodes.

 Thus, Holochain implements both its node-to-node messaging and its graph DHT on top of the capabilities provided by Kitsune.